-There are a couple of different things to keep in mind before you head out to make your purchase, though.
+There are a couple of different things to keep in mind before you head out to make your purchase.
 Back in the day, of course, the only option out there was the big hand-crank operated wooden bucket.

-If you’re a fan of nostalgia, though, you can still find the big manual machines.
-However, they require a lot of grunt work or a lot of energetic young hands, and this may be something that you don’t want to contend with.
+If in it for the nostalgia factor, you can still find the big manual machines.
+However, they require a lot of grunt work (or a lot of help from energetic young hands), and this may be something that you don’t want to contend with.